Nevada Diaper Tax Goes Away January 1: What You Need to Know

 Profit and prosper with the best of expert advice - straight to your e-mail.

 According to the U.S. Department of Labor, childcare costs have risen between 58% and 74%, with higher rates reported among infants and toddlers.
-Not to mention, data indicate diaper costs are up 32% from five years ago.
+Data indicate diaper costs are up 32% from five years ago.

-So while Nevadans join other states in offering diaper tax relief, residents aren’t out of the woods just yet — rising childcare costs may cause residents to seek more ways to save.
+So while Nevadans join other states in offering diaper tax relief, residents aren’t out of the woods just yet — rising childcare costs may cause families to seek more ways to save.

 Nevada eliminates tax on diapers